yidas/codeigniter-queue-worker/README.md

 }
 ```

 These handlers are supposed to be designed for detecting the same job queue, but for different purpose.
-For example, Listener and Worker detect the same Redis list queue, Listener only do dispatching jobs by forking Worker, while Worker continue to takes out jobs and do the processing until job queue is empty.
+For example, if you are using Redis as message queue, Listener and Worker detect the same Redis list queue, Listener only do dispatching jobs by forking Worker, while Worker continue to takes out jobs and do the processing until job queue is empty.

 ### How to Design a Worker